norlab-ulaval/libpointmatcher/doc/CompilationMac.md

 ######Latest update April 18, 2014 by Samuel Charreyron

 ## Foreword
 *The following instructions are aimed at users of Mac OS X.  The steps from this tutorial were performed on __OS X 10.9.2__ (Mavericks).
-These instructions should be identical previous versions of Mac OS X.*
+These instructions should be identical on previous versions of Mac OS X.*

 ### Some Basic Requirements
 #### a.
 Installing Xcode via the App Store (OS X 10.6.6  and later)